 Sucheta Rawal is an award-winning food and travel writer, cooking instructor and philanthropist.
-As the founder and executive director of 501(c)(3) registered non-profit, Go Eat Give, Sucheta’s personal mission is to raise awareness of global cultures through meaningful travel, good eating, and community interaction.
+She has traveled to 70 countries (and counting) with a mission to raise awareness of global cultures through meaningful travel, culinary explorations, and community interaction.

-Originally from India, Sucheta started discovering the world when she moved to United States at the age of seventeen.
-By twenty-three, she was teaching international cooking classes and writing restaurant reviews.
-She graduated from Georgia State University with a Masters in Finance and worked in investment banking, market research and human capital consulting.
-Her vacations to Russia and Morocco, where she volunteered at an orphanage and women’s empowerment center, inspired her to get out of the cubicle, and uncover facts of life by encountering everyday people around the world.
+Sucheta was born and brought up in India.
+As a kid, she accompanied her social worker grandmother to volunteer at schools and shelters and realized early on how important it was to serve one’s community.
+Sucheta graduated from Georgia State University with a Masters in Finance and worked in investment banking, market research and human capital consulting, before realizing her true passion was learning and giving back.
+Her vacations to Russia and Morocco, where she volunteered at a boarding school and women’s empowerment center, inspired her to get out of the cubicle, and uncover facts of life by encountering everyday people around the world.
 Since then, she transitioned from being a tourist to a meaningful traveler.
-Her favorite things to do while traveling are – exploring neighborhoods, meeting locals, eating at non descript eateries, and visiting markets.
+Now she educates others how they can also forge friendships across nationalities, race, religions and customs.

-Sucheta was named one of the five most influential bloggers on culture in the world by the Foundation of Florence, Italy in 2012.
-She was a finalist for the Atlanta Press Club 2012 Award of Excellence, and nominated for Caribbean Journalism Award 2015.
+Sucheta was named ‘Georgia’s 40 Under 40 – Best and the Brightest’ by Georgia Trend Magazine (2016), ‘One of the Five Most Influential Cultural Bloggers in the World’ by the Foundation of Florence, Italy (2012).
+She was a finalist for the Atlanta Press Club (2012) Award of Excellence, and nominated for Caribbean Journalism Award (2015).